In this article, I’m sharing 10 things you can do in the weeks that follow a new release…

 When it comes to maximising the chances of this taking place, it’s worth considering that your cover photo on both Facebook and Twitter are prime advertising space.

 Try including an image of the album in the cover photo, or at least incorporating the style and image from the album into this.
-If you want to do this yourself, I’d highly recommend checking out the free tools over at Canva.
+If you want to do this yourself, I’d highly recommend checking out the free tools on platforms such as Canva or EDIT.

 When someone clicks on your profile picture or cover art, the image pops out and you’ll see a space next to it for text.
 Put shortlinks for streaming, downloading & buying your album here so that there is a simple ‘next step’ for someone who ends up there.